Disappearance of Sofia Juarez

 Sofia Lucerno Juarez (born February 5, 1998) was a four-year-old American child who disappeared in Kennewick, Washington in 2003.
 Her case involved the first use of an Amber alert in the state of Washington.
-As of 2025, Sofia's whereabouts and the circumstances of her disappearance remain unknown.
+As of 2026, Juarez's whereabouts and the circumstances of her disappearance remain unknown.

 Background

 Sofia lived on the 100 block on East 15th Avenue in east Kennewick, Washington with her mother, Maria Juarez; her grandmother, Ignacia Prado Juarez; her grandmother's boyfriend, Jose Lopez Torres; and her six aunts and uncles.
 Sofia's family was originally from Mexico.
 At the time of the disappearance, Maria Juarez was 20 years old.
 Juarez's father, Andres Gutierrez Abrajan, had no contact with the Juarez family and denied being Sofia's father.
 Sofia's grandfather, Jose Luis Juarez, did not live at the residence but would join the family shortly after the disappearance.

 Sofia was four years old at the time of her disappearance.
 She was celebrating her fifth birthday the next day.
 She has dark hair and brown eyes, with a mole under one eye and a birthmark on her lower back.
 At the time of her disappearance she stood 3 ft tall, weighed 33 lbs, and was missing her four upper front teeth.
 She also had pierced ears.